NRS Chinook Vs. Stohlquist Fisherman: Which PFD Is Better?

 The NRS Chinook and Stohlquist Fisherman PFDs are very evenly matched for features, quality, and price.
 Still, our vote for the best would have to go to the NRS Chinook for the better PFD due to the more storage space, better access to tools, and the rod holder feature incorporated into the PFD.

-For a kayak fisherman, a PFD needs to be more than just a PFD.
-Onboard our kayaks, space is at a premium, and we need our movements to be restricted as little as possible.
+A PFD needs to be more than just a PFD for kayak fishermen.
+Space is at a premium on board our kayaks, and we need our movements to be restricted as little as possible.

 As a result, kayak fishermen have quite particular requirements for a PFD, and it is always a bonus if the PFD can give us extra gear storage space as an added feature!

-If you are a fisherman who is just starting in the world of kayak fishing, you may wonder what the difference is between a PFD and a lifejacket.
+If you are a fisherman just starting kayak fishing, you may wonder what the difference is between a PFD and a lifejacket.

 For the kayak fisherman, there is a whole lot of difference.
 Traditional life jackets are generally chunks of a lightweight foam material encased in a fabric intended to keep you afloat.

 A PFD, in contrast, is designed to be a multi-function piece of safety equipment.
-PFDs are designed to give kayak fisherman options for storage, gear attachments, and comfort.
+It gives kayak fishermen options for storage, gear attachments, and comfort.

 The sitting position in a kayak is quite different from that of other watercraft or activities, and a traditional lifejacket will push up under your chin and be uncomfortable.

-This will result in your not wearing it, which defeats the purpose of having one with you out on the water.
+This will result in your not wearing it, defeating the purpose of having one with you on the water.

-A kayaker also will be wearing the lifejacket or PFD for many hours at a time, which requires a greater degree of comfort from the garment from the point of fitment, adjustments, and airflow in hot weather.
+A kayaker will also wear the lifejacket or PFD for many hours at a time, which requires greater comfort from the PFD’s point of fitment, adjustments, and airflow in hot weather.

 Thus, a PFD for a kayak fisherman is much more than a lifejacket.
-The PFD becomes an integral part of the gear that the kayak fisherman needs when out on the water.
+The PFD becomes an integral part of the kayak fisherman’s gear when out on the water.

-And the additional comfort and thought that goes into the design of a PFD makes them easier to wear on a kayak and for long periods of time.
+The additional comfort and thought that goes into the design of a PFD make them easier to wear on a kayak for long periods of time.

 Photo of NRS Chinook vs Stohlquist Fisherman PFD